 Change it up

 To keep yourself engaged with your fitness, it's important to change your workout regularly.
-Whether it's cycling to a different location or focussing on tackling different things e.g. speed, hills - make sure you change it up every now and again so you don't get bored of the same routine.
+Whether it's swimming, tennis or a new route, make sure you change it up every now and again so you don't get bored of the same routine.

 Think of the bigger picture

-By taking part in either the 45-mile or 90-mile Palace to Palace cycle ride, you're supporting The Prince's Trust to help young people across the UK to fulfil their potential.
-Every mile you cycle for Palace to Palace, is making a significant difference.
-You'll be supporting people like Stacey.
+By taking part in Your Palace to Palace, you're supporting The Prince's Trust to help young people across the UK to fulfil their potential.
+Every mile you cycle or walk for Your Palace to Palace, is making a significant difference.